TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

 IAM role is an identity that you can assume to gain temp access

 Multi-factor authentication: provides extra layer of protection for AWS accounts

+>>> When can you change the instance security on a server

 ### AWS Organizations
 - create hierarchy of roles and service control policies to control number of roles that can be granted.
 Main accounr called